lkhaim/past_code/README.md

 # past_code

-Examples of code written in the past
+Examples of code written in the past (Perl and Python).